Skip to main content

 The logo is a blue stylized letter r framed by an orange border

-Between 2020 and 2023, Cornell will roll out a new cloud-based phone system, RingCentral, to completely replace the existing campus telephone service.
-Cornell Information Technologies is working with each college, school, and unit to determine an appropriate timeline for transferring to the new campus phone system.
+Between March 2020 and June 2025, Cornell rolled out a new cloud-based phone system, RingCentral, to completely replace the existing campus telephone service.
+Cornell Information Technologies worked with each college, school, and unit to determine an appropriate timeline for transferring to the new campus phone system.

-RingCentral will improve on the current telephone system and infrastructure, which cannot be upgraded and needs to be replaced.
+RingCentral improves on the legacy telephone system and infrastructure, which could not be upgraded and needed replacement.
 The service is easy to use, secure, and reliable; it supports apps and integrations with other frequently used Cornell services like Office 365, Canvas, and Salesforce.
 In support of increased remote work, faculty and staff will be able to work from anywhere with RingCentral, which will use their Cornell phone number to communicate across devices.

 The RingCentral app works on desktops, laptops, desk phones, and mobile devices, and is supported broadly across operating systems.
 The simplified experience enables fast and seamless call switching between devices.
 A cell phone is not required.
 Each user can decide which hardware choices best fit their needs.